FAForever/wiki-pages/Development/AI/AI-Modding.md

 # AI Modding
 ## Overview - Custom AI development
-FAF has a number of custom AI available via mods - a [separate summary is available of the various custom AI available](https://wiki.faforever.com/en/Development/AI/Custom-AIs) and how to play against them.
+FAF has a number of custom AI available via mods - a [separate summary is available of the various custom AI available](https://wiki.faforever.com/en/Development/AI/Custom-AIs) and how to play against them, while for map creators see also a [page on how to make maps more AI friendly](https://wiki.faforever.com/en/Development/Mapping/ai-friendly-maps).

 The below page is for if you are interested in creating your AI in FAF.
 AI development in FAF uses LUA, with details given below for setting up a development environment for writing code in LUA.